Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

-After the present work was complete, we learned of a recent independent preprint by Shatah-Zeng \cite{shatah2026invariant} on construction of stable and unstable manifolds for a large class of quasilinear PDEs including the 2D capillary water waves equation.
-Their method applies to nonlinearities that can be decomposed into the form $\mathcal{A}(u)u+f(u)$.
-The linear operator $\mathcal{A}(u)$ enjoys good spectral properties, according to the structural decomposition theorem for Hamiltonian PDEs developed in a previous wrok~\cite{LZ2017} by Lin-Zeng.
-The remainder $f(u)$ possesses the same regularity as in a priori estimates and loses derivatives for each differentiation in $u$.
-Therefore, a variant of Lyapunov-Perron method applies by allowing the topology to vary.
-In comparison, the paradifferential method of the present paper provides a systematic procedure of making such decomposition: through the paralinearization procedure in Section~\ref{Sec3}, we are able to \emph{gain back regularity} through the quadratically small remainder.
+After the first version of this paper was completed, we learned of a recent independent preprint by Shatah-Zeng \cite{shatah2026invariant} on construction of hyperbolic invariant submanifolds for a large class of quasilinear PDEs, including the transverse perturbation problem for capillary water waves.
+Their framework is general, applying to nonlinearities decomposable into the form $\mathcal{A}(u)u+f(u)$, where (1) the linear operator $\mathcal{A}(u)$ enjoys good spectral properties, according to the structural decomposition theorem for Hamiltonian PDEs developed in a previous work~\cite{LZ2022}; (2) the remainder $f(u)$ has the same regularity as in a priori estimates and loses derivatives for each differentiation in $u$.
+Therefore, a variant of Lyapunov-Perron method works by allowing the topology to vary.
+A gap between the stable and unstable spectra of $\mathcal{A}(u)$ is still an essential assumption in \cite{shatah2026invariant} (Condition C.4 in Subsection 2.1).

+In comparison, the paradifferential method of the present paper provides a systematic procedure of making a more delicate decomposition.
+Through the paralinearization procedure in Section~\ref{Sec3}, we are able to \emph{gain back regularity} through a quadratically small remainder.
 See the next subsection for a summary.
-This refined decomposition also raises the possibility of studying systems without spectral gap, which will be discussed in a forthcoming paper.
+This refined decomposition also makes it possible to construct hyperbolic invariant submanifolds for systems \emph{with no spectral gap}.
+Theorem~\ref{Main1} for the infinitely long water jet is a typical example (see Remark \ref{No_Spec_Gap}); generalization to other problems with no spectral gap should follow from the same routine.